- 1 What is FreeIPA?

 Because of its vital importance and the way it is interrelated, we think identity, policy, and audit information should be open, interoperable, and manageable.
 Our focus is on making identity, policy, and audit (some day) easy to centrally manage for the Linux and Unix world.
 Of course, we will need to interoperate well with Windows and much more.

 We are looking to take concrete and useful steps and so have chosen initially to focus on Identity solutions for the Unix/Linux world.

 For policy we focus on the host based access control management and enforcement.
 As for other aspects of the policy management related to systems management and configuration management, after serious evaluation we decided not to address these segments for now.
 There are other projects that are working in this direction.
 We will closely monitor those projects and integrate with them as interfaces become available.

 We did a lot of research and evaluation in the audit area and realized that this is a significant effort and might require a project of its own.
 For now we decided not to disperse our energy and work more on improving the identity and authentication aspects of the system.
 But we will continue to monitor open source projects in the audit related space.
 One of such projects that was created as a result of our evaluation is ELAPI.
-We will continue investing into that project.
+Another recent project is Centralized Logging.
+We will continue investing into these directions.

 What are the problems FreeIPA is trying to solve?